 The sale of Credit Union Australia’s financial planning arm will create a distribution avenue of hundreds of thousands of consumers for Bridges Financial Services and parent company IOOF.

-“Aligning ourselves to a large mutual like CUA with 400,000 customers brings a lot of strategic benefits to us,” Mr Kriss said.
+Speaking to ifa about the strategic thinking behind the takeover of CUA Financial Planning, Bridges general manager, alliances and distribution, Jason Kriss, said the deal was no accident.“Aligning ourselves to a large mutual like CUA with 400,000 customers brings a lot of strategic benefits to us,” Mr Kriss said.
 “While we already have 80 partners in the [customer-owned and mutual] space, one of our gaps was one of the bigger partners that already had a financial planning strategy.”